 Tim’s work cuts across public policy, education, child care, planning, transport, urban design and playwork.
 It engages with academics, practitioners, policy makers, the media and the wider public.

-“Tim Gill rejects the premise underpinning almost every anxious, interventionist impulse of modern parenting – that children are more at risk than ever before from adults… His voice is striking for its persuasively measured calm.”
-Decca Aitkenhead in The Guardian.
+“Tim Gill rejects the premise underpinning almost every anxious, interventionist impulse of modern parenting – that children are more at risk than ever before… His voice is striking for its persuasively measured calm.”
+Decca Aitkenhead interview with Tim in The Guardian.

 In 2009 Edge Hill University, Lancashire, awarded Tim an honorary doctorate for his “outstanding contribution to improving children’s lives through challenging our views of childhood in a ‘no risk’ culture.”
 In 2012 Tim accepted an invitation to be the founding patron of the Forest School Association.
 He is on the international advisory board for the journal Children’s Geographies.

 Tim was Director of the Children’s Play Council (now Play England) from 1997 to 2004.
 In 2002 he was seconded to the Department for Culture, Media and Sport to lead the first ever Government-sponsored review of children’s play.
 The review was chaired by Frank Dobson and shaped the Big Lottery Fund’s subsequent £155 million Children’s Play Initiative funding programme.

 In 2011 Vichealth, the public health agency for Victoria, Australia, recorded a series of interviews with Tim.
 Here he discusses why children’s horizons have been shrinking for generations.

 The eldest of three brothers, Tim was born in Bedford, England.
 As part of a ‘forces family’, he grew up in various places, including four years in the American midwest (Fairborn and Yellow Springs in Ohio).
 After his parents separated, he moved with his mother and brothers to Haddenham, a large village in Buckinghamshire.